 - UFC on FOX Alvarez vs Poirier 2 Odds & Preview

 - UFC Fight Night 134 Odds Preview

-- UFC Fight Night Dos Santos vs Ivanov MMA Betting Preview
+- UFC Fight Night Dos Santos vs Ivanov Betting Preview

 - UFC 226 Odds, Preview & Expert Betting Picks

 - UFC Fight Night 132 MMA Betting Preview & Prediction